cooperdk/YAPO-e-plus/README.md

 - Function to move all videos belonging to a website or actor so that they reside in the same folder and an ability to set this automatically
 - An API for videohashes, tags and actors to avoid hundreds of people re-inventing the wheel

-#### WHAT TO DO IF YOU'RE INSTALLING A NEW COPY OR UPGRADING YOUR EXISTING COPY OF ANOTHER YAPO INSTALLATION?
+#### WHAT TO DO IF YOU'RE INSTALLING A NEW COPY OR UPGRADING YOUR EXISTING COPY OF YAPO?

 1. Download FFMPEG from https://ffmpeg.zeranoe.com/builds/ and move the files in the archive's `bin/` folder to the subfolder `videos/ffmpeg` in the YAPO e+ root folder.
 The program looks for them there, if you're running Windows.
 If you're running Linux, install FFMPEG using your package manager.